 I roll my eyes and give up on trying to get down.
 "I won't get pregnant overnight, you know."

 He pushes open our bedroom door and dumps me unceremoniously onto our bed, then yanks his shirt over his head and tosses it to the side.
-The look in his eyes is like fire as he smirks down at me.
+The look in his eyes is like fire.